maxhayes17/TwitterClone/README.md

 npm install
 ```
 3. After doing so, you are ready to start running the app
+   * If you want to start up the app with sample data provided, [do this first](#extra-note---adding-sample-data)
 ```bash
 # Run to start up the backend
 cd backend